amlkteam/techcom-consumer-sentiment/proof_of_concept.md

 https://github.ubc.ca/shuning3/COLX523_SH_VT_AL/blob/amylam/twitter_apple_scrap_string.csv

-#Step-by-step algorithm to create the corpus
+# Step-by-step algorithm to create the corpus

-## run python scripts to scrap Twitter and Weibo every day within rate limits
+### 1. run python scripts to scrap Twitter and Weibo every day within rate limits
-- if lang == En or lang == Fr:
+ if lang == En or lang == Fr:
       for each of the 5 companies:
              use twitter search api with geolocation and lang argument to identify relevant tweets do preprocessing on tweets to extract features/metadata